c-streams/Pneumonia/README.md

 If choosing between both transfer learning models, I recommend VGG16 over InceptionV3 since it has a simpler architecture.
 The base InceptionV3 model is more complex than the VGG16 with 159 layers compared to the 23 of VGG16.

 Nonetheless, I was able to reach my goal and demonstrate the feasibility of using CNNs and transfer learning to diagnose pneumonia from chest X-rays with respectable results.
+Models like these can be a great tool for physicians to reduce the time to diagnosis, thereby improving patient outcomes.

 ### Next Steps